wn-doolittle/caliper-spec/caliper.md

 <a name="infoModelEntity" />

 ### 3.1 The Caliper Entity
-A Caliper Entity is a generic class that represents objects or things that participate in a learning activity.
+A Caliper [Entity](#entity) is a generic class that represents objects or things that participate in learning-related activities.
+[Entity](#event) is subclassed for enhanced type specificity in order to better describe people, groups, digital content, courses, assignments, assessments and software applications.
+Each [Entity] is provisioned with a modest set of attributes or properties that add in the process of identification, discovery and description.

 For a Caliper [Entity](#event) to be minimally compliant it MUST specify an `id` and a `type`.
 [Entity](#event) is subclassed for enhanced type specificity.
 Implementors SHOULD utilize the several subclasses of [Entity](#event) described below in preference to instantiating instances of the Event class itself.
 [Entity](#event) properties are described below:

+**TODO should we state that IRIs/URIs should not employ the URN syntax**

 #### Properties
-* `id`: the Entity IRI MUST be specified per [RFC XXXXX](#rfcIRI).
+* `id`: the Entity IRI MUST be specified per [RFC 3987](#rfc3987).
 The identifier MUST be unique and SHOULD be dereferenceable, returning a representation of the Entity once authorization to access the resource is granted.
 In cases where an IRI is inappropriate, an Entity MUST be assigned a blank node identifier.
 * `type`: the string value `Entity` MUST be specified.
 If a subclass of `Entity` is created, set the type to the string term appropriate for the subclass utilized, e.g., `Person`.
 * `name`: an optional string value comprising a word or phrase by which the Entity is known MAY be specified.
 * `description`: an optional string value comprising a short, human readable representation of the Entity in written form MAY be specified.